Toward a Theory of Causation for Interpreting Neural Code Models: Discussion

+While it may appear that \nlms have begun to achieve promising performance, it is insufficient to \textit{only} generate code predictions (\ie the \textit{\textbf{what}} of \nlms' decision).
+This current status quo, at best, provides an incomplete picture of the limitations and caveats of \nlms for code.
+Given the potential impact and consequence of these models and their resulting applications, there is a clear need to strive for a more complete understanding of how they function in practice.
+As such, we must push to understand how \nlms arrive at their predictions (\ie the \textit{\textbf{why}} of \nlms' decision) as shown in our proposed Structural Causal Models for each scenario.
+With the design and results of interpretability scenarios, we demonstrate that \docode comprises a causal explanation method that aims to make Deep Learning for Software Engineering \nlms, and their decision-making process, understandable to practitioners.

+To that end, we have created a checklist that summarizes the general process researchers can use to apply causal interpretability to Neural Code Models \ref{fig:checklist}.
+For instance, one of the practical applications of \docode is facilitating the debugging process of \nlms.
+By debugging a \nlm we refer to the tasks of reducing the amount of \textit{confounding bias} between SE-interventions and code predictions.
+Our proposed guidelines below help to design a pipeline in which \docode facilitates the detection of this bias for a given setting.

-{As shown in Fig. \ref{fig:checklist}, there are a total of five components, which corresponds to the methodology in Sec.~\ref{sec:approach}, starting with the construction of the interpretability function.
-In this component, a researcher determines what would be interpretable to their target audience and construct a mapping function that translates the model under study's features to the target audience's.
-Once you have this mapping, you can move on to the second component that resolves around defining a Structural Causal Model.
-It is important to have this step after your mapping function so that you can properly model the treatments, outcomes, and confounders.
-With your SCM in hand, you can now collect your data that contains the observable treatment data (\eg buggy vs. fixed code) that will be used to estimate the causal effect of the treatment.
-Then, you can use existing popular libraries to estimate your causal effect.
-And lastly, you must check your assumptions (\ie your confounders and SCM) using refutation methods.
-With this checklist, we hope to ease the complexity around causal analysis for researchers.}
+As shown in \figref{fig:checklist}, the proposed checklist comprises five guidelines, which correspond to both the approach pipeline (see \secref{sec:overview}) and the definition of a syntax clustering function (see \secref{sec:aggregations}).
+In the first guideline, a researcher determines what would be understandable to the target audience and constructs a syntax clustering function.
+This clustering function translates the model's fine-grained code predictions to the target audience.
+Once this clustering is built, the researcher can move on to the second guideline that resolves around defining a Structural Causal Model (\scm).
+It is important to have this step after defining the clustering function so the interventions, outcomes, and confounders can be properly modeled.
+With the \scm at hand, in the third guideline, the researcher can now collect the data holding the observable SE-based interventions (\eg buggy vs. fixed code), used to estimate the causal effect of the treatment.
+Then, in the fourth guideline, existing popular libraries (\eg doWhy) can be used to estimate the causal effect.
+Lastly, in the fifth guideline, the researcher must check the original assumptions (\ie the confounders and \scm) using refutation methods.
+With this checklist, we hope to ease the complexity around causal analysis for researchers.